doverunner/multi-drm-flutter-sdk/README.md

 ### dr-multi-drm-sdk
-- `dr-multi-drm-sdk` is a SDK that provides an interface to use DOVERUNNER services in flutter.
+- `dr-multi-drm-sdk` is a SDK that provides an interface to use DoveRunner services in flutter.
-  - Provides download and streaming playback functions on Android through `DOVERUNNER Widevine Android SDK`.
+  - Provides download and streaming playback functions on Android through `DoveRunner Widevine Android SDK`.
-  - Provides download and streaming playback functions on iOS through `DOVERUNNER FPS iOS SDK`.
+  - Provides download and streaming playback functions on iOS through `DoveRunner FPS iOS SDK`.
 - For more details about `dr-multi-drm-sdk`, please refer to the [README.md][1] file.